 Brand health is one of those ephemeral terms – most of us heard it, and know it’s important, but do you know how to conduct a brand health check?
 What does a healthy brand mean?
-How do you measure brand health and how can you improve it?
+How do you measure brand health?
+How can you improve the health of your brand?
 Let’s find out!

 Let’s first sort out the basics and make sure we’re on the same page when it comes to what brand means.